Textbooks in Alternative Formats Procedure for Students:

 Alternative formats refer to any instructional material designed to be accessible to individuals with disabilities.
 Alternative formats include, but are not limited to, large print, audio, braille, and electronic texts.

-- Select “Alternative Formats” for each class in which you would like to receive alternative formats of required textbooks when customizing your accommodations via the AIM online portal at the beginning of each term.
+- Select “Alternative text” for each class in which you would like to receive an alternative format of required textbooks when customizing your accommodations via your AIM dashboard at the beginning of each term.

-- Complete the “Reading Materials” sections under “Alternative Formats” in AIM for each textbook required.
+- Submit textbook information in the “Alternative Formats” section of AIM for each textbook required.
 (Instructions below.)

-- Provide proof of purchase to the Testing and Accessibility Coordinator.
+- Provide proof of purchase to the Testing and Accessibility Coordinator for any item requested that was not provided via Eagle Access.
 You may bring in receipts to be photocopied, scan and email receipts, scan and upload receipts via AIM, or forward electronic receipts by email.

 - Receive alternative format texts via the current web-based text-to-speech software in use or via a shared folder on OneDrive.